-The stakeholders developed the Santa Fe Metropolitan Region LRSP Vision, Mission, and Goal statements.
-These statements reflect the Safe System approach principles that death and serious injuries are unacceptable and shared responsibility by all stakeholders is necessary.
-The Vision for the LRSP demonstrates the intent that all users of the local street and road system within the Santa Fe metropolitan region reach their destination safely.
+These statements reflect the Safe System Approach principles that death and serious injuries are unacceptable and shared responsibility by all stakeholders is necessary.
+The Vision for the LRSP demonstrates the intent that all users of the local streets and road system within the Santa Fe metropolitan region reach their destination safely.
 The Mission statement recognizes that a collaborative effort by all the safety partners is necessary to achieve the reductions in traffic-related fatalities and serious injuries set forth by the Goal.
-Strategies and action items identified in later sections of this LRSP reflect elements of the Safe System approach and support achieving the Vision, Mission, and Goal statements.
+Strategies and action items identified in later sections of this LRSP reflect elements of the Safe System Approach and support achieving the Vision, Mission, and Goal.